£11,161 per course

 - Comprises modules targeting research as well as practical conservation skills

-- Only 14 presence days per semester, held in different venues, for instance in seminar facilities of different parks and conservation areas in Central Europe
+- Only 3 weeks of presence per semester, held in different venues, for instance in seminar facilities of different parks and conservation areas in Central Europe

 - Conducted part-time and remote, thus allowing training with an upright employment in your country of residence